polyflection/reactive_component/README.md

 ## ReactiveSink

 ReactiveSink is a special kind of [StreamSink] with its own single stream listener that handles the event data.
-An event stream can be transformed by transform callback function passed at the constructor.
+Its event stream can be transformed by transform callback function passed at the constructor.

 ```dart
 var i = 0;